 Lullaby Project recordings in the can

-I was delighted to be in the studio with a pack of top-notch musicians for The Lullaby Project.
+It sure was fun to be in the studio with a pack of top-notch musicians for The Lullaby Project.
 The house band comprised Adam Warner (percussion), Christine Bougie (guitar), Cathy Nosaty (keys) and myself on bass.
 The finished tracks can be listened to on Soundcloud https://soundcloud.com/soundboardto/sets/the-lullaby-project-20192020 I look forward to the performance of these songs in the spring.
 Details TBA.

 What is The Lullaby Project?